ksm/raven-swift/README.md

-# DEPRECATED
+This client is meant as a barebones alternative to the [Sentry-Swift](https://github.com/getsentry/sentry-swift) client.

-This client is deprecated for the new [Sentry-Swift](https://github.com/getsentry/sentry-swift) client.
+It has been hurriedly migrated to Swift 3.
+It seems to work for me.
+Your mileage may vary.